 Top Image: DrAfter123/ DigitalVision Vectors/gettyimages.com

 Richard Willson, FAICP

 Richard Willson, FAICP, is a professor in the Department of Urban and Regional Planning at Cal Poly Pomona.
 He has also served as department chair, interim dean, and independent planning consultant.
-Willson's research addresses planning practice and parking policy.
-His books, Reflective Planning Practice (2021) and A Guide for the Idealist: How to Launch and Navigate Your Planning Career (2018), amplify the themes in this blog series.
-Willson is also the author of Parking Reform Made Easy (2013) and Parking Management for Smart Growth (2015).
-Willson holds a PhD in urban planning from the University of California, Los Angeles, a Master of Planning from the University of Southern California, and a Bachelor of Environmental Studies from the University of Waterloo.
+This blog series is amplified in Richard Willson's books, A Guide for the Idealist: How to Launch and Navigate Your Planning Career

 (Routledge, 2018) and Reflection Planning Practice: Theory, Cases, and Methods